Zero-Tang/NoirVisor/doc/debug.md

 ## System Debugger
 Opearting Systems come with a debugging facility.
 However, they come with limitations:

-- Certain system components are disaled when debugging mode is enabled.
+- Certain system components (e.g.: PatchGuard in Windows) are disabled when debugging mode is enabled.
 - Most things, including debug-printing, are unavailable in host context due to the highest TPL context.
 - Type-I hypervisor do not come with a debugging facility.
 EXDI is very powerful.
-However, very few models support EXDI.
+However, very few hardware support EXDI.

 Therefore, NoirVisor must have a special primitive for debugger.